Black Excellence

 Jackie Salvatore Becomes Columbia County Sheriff

 Salvatore, 60, served four years as undersheriff and spent 28 years with the New York State Police.
-Her long career shaped her leadership style and prepared her for the county’s top law‑enforcement role.
+Her distinguished career shaped her leadership style and prepared her for the county’s top law‑enforcement role.

 A Ceremony Marked by Community Support